In a federal system,the essence of specifying the constit...

 Regional Powers-matters where only the Regional or State government legislate.
 Coming back to the Concurrent List, it should be noted that the federal government takes precedence in case of any conflict.

-A common feature of feudalism is ...
+A main feature of the parliamentary system is that ...